A warm front is the transition zones where warm air replaces a huge mass of cold air.

 Weather Differences that a Warm Front Brings

 Warm fronts are responsible for huge weather changes.
-Before a warm front arrives, the pressure starts decreasing.
+Before warm fronts arrives, the pressure starts decreasing.

 It brings rain, snow, or sleet along with it.
 The types of clouds that appear during a warm front include Nimbus, cumulus, and stratus clouds.